Orthogonalpub/modelica_simulation_mcp_server/README.md

 ## Configuration

 ### Configure for cursor/Claude.app

-Add to your cursor/Claude settings:
+Add to your cursor/Claude settings:  mcp.json ( located in your user home directly or .cursor/ directory ) in cursor you can open this file by clicking "Settings" -> "MCP" -> "Add new global MCP server"

 <details>
 <summary>Using uvx</summary>

 Example:
+1. set "ORTHOGONAL_TOKEN" correctly
-set  "command/args/ORTHOGONAL_TOKEN" correctly by your local installation
+2. set path of "args" and "command" correctly by your local installation

 ```json
   "mcpServers": {
       "modelica-mcp-server": {